Latent Action Priors for Locomotion with Deep Reinforcement Learning: Related Work

-\textbf{Action representations.} Many natural movements in humans and animals can be described using a lower dimensional space.
-In human grasping, for instance, \SI{80}{\percent} of the variance can be explained using only two principle components \cite{Santello.1998}.
-Such so-called motion synergies have been used to design for dexterous robotic manipulation \cite{Rivera.2021, Zeng.2018}.
-Whole-body muscle synergies for locomotion have also been exploited to enable low-rank DRL by using the value function to estimate the similarity between actuators \cite{Dong.10262022}.
-In contrast to these prior works that manually design action representations or discover them during the reinforcement learning cycle, we show that for a locomotion task, a single gait cycle of demonstration is sufficient to obtain suitable action representations.
+\textbf{Action representations.} Policies typically operate directly on joint-level commands.
+However, many natural movements can be described using a lower dimensional space.
+For human grasping \SI{80}{\percent} of the variance can be explained using only two principle components \cite{Santello.1998}.
+Motion synergies have been used to achieve dexterous robotic manipulation \cite{Rivera.2021, Zeng.2018}.
+Synergies on a whole-body level have also been used for low-rank DRL in locomotion, by using the value function to estimate the similarity between actuators \cite{Dong.10262022}.
+In contrast to these prior works that manually design action representations or discover them during the reinforcement learning cycle, we show that for a locomotion task, little expert demonstrations are an effective way to obtain a suitable action representation.
+Concurrent work similarly learns a latent dynamic representation for joint position control~\cite{li2024fld}.

-Another way to represent actions for robotic locomotion is via oscillators, where parameters such as amplitude, frequency and phase-offset are learned \cite{Lee.2020, Bellegarda.2022}.
-Oscillators enable learning of desirable gaits and sim-to-real transfer but increase the action space size and require different tuning for stance and swing phases.
-Oscillators mostly provide a temporal prior on the locomotion by forcing desired frequencies, whereas we suggest to exploit spatial priors describing correlations between actions.